Pickled Red Onions

 • Sugar – I use granulated sugar in my recipe.
 However, you can use honey, pure maple syrup, agave, or any other type of sweetener substitution.

-• Salt – I use fine sea salt so that it dissolves quicker.
+• Salt – You want to dissolve the salt completely so I use fine sea salt so that it dissolves quicker.

 Pickling mixture being poured into a glass jar full of sliced red onions